 Fortunately, I hadn’t actually tried everything.

 It’s amazing how much I was willing to suffer before I really took the challenge seriously.
 After a long struggle and an exhaustive personal investigation into the science of sleep and insomnia, I finally treated myself successfully.
 It was quite challenging, and my sleep is still not perfect.
-However, I have now gone eight years without any more severe insomnia — by far the longest period since I was a child.
+However, I have now gone nine years without any more severe insomnia — by far the longest period since I was a child.

 Gillian Flynn, Gone Girl